-Prereq: "C" or higher in MATH 24.
+Prereq: Qualified for ENG 100.
+"C" or higher in MATH 75X or MATH 82X.

-Qualified for ENG 100.
 Coreq: CHEM 151L

 Description: This survey of general principles and descriptive chemistry is intended for students with no previous background in chemistry.
 Topics include atoms and molecules; moles and formulas; properties of solids, liquids, and gases; enthalpy and entropy; acids and bases; chemical composition; stoichiometry; and equilibria.
 F, S, Su